2026-04-22 · 9 min read

 What enterprises get wrong when deploying agents in 2026

 The most common failure pattern Bartosz Cruz observes across AI Business Lab LLC client engagements is deploying agents without a defined failure boundary.
 Teams build an agent that can send emails, update CRM records, and generate reports - then discover it executes all three actions simultaneously on bad input data, creating cascading errors that require hours of manual cleanup.
 Defining what an agent cannot do is as important as defining what it can do.
+In practice, this means implementing explicit action blocklists, input validation gates, and maximum-consequence thresholds before any agent touches production data.

 The third failure is treating agent deployment as a one-time event.
 Agents degrade as underlying APIs change, prompt contexts drift, and new edge cases emerge in production.
 McKinsey's April 2026 data shows that 43% of companies with agents in production have no formal re-evaluation schedule.
 Those companies report significantly higher incident rates and lower user trust scores than companies that run monthly agent performance reviews.
 Continuous evaluation is not optional infrastructure - it is the core maintenance loop.
+Teams that build evaluation pipelines using tools like Weave or PromptFoo catch performance regressions before users do, preserving the trust scores that sustain organizational buy-in.

 Predictions for AI agents: Q3-Q4 2026 and beyond

 Autonomous coding agents will handle 40% of tier-1 software bug resolution without human intervention by end of 2026, per GitHub's internal forecast shared at GitHub Universe 2025.
 This prediction is already partially validated: GitHub Copilot Workspace, in its April 2026 release, resolves 28% of filed issues end-to-end with no developer input required.
 The remaining gap closes as code-native agents improve tool-call reliability and test execution accuracy.
+For engineering organizations, this means agent-assisted code review and bug triage should be on the 2026 roadmap, not the 2027 one.

 If you want a deeper breakdown of how to structure your first multi-agent workflow, read the practical guide to multi-agent workflow design on this site.
 For an overview of how AI changes core business functions, see also the AI business strategy framework for 2026.